 -

 Break Down the Numbers: Complex financial data can be overwhelming, so break it down into smaller, more manageable parts.
-For example, if you're analyzing a company's annual report, focus on key metrics like revenue, expenses, and profits, and then break each of those down further.
+As an example, if you're analyzing a company's annual report, focus on key metrics like revenue, expenses, and profits, and then break each of those down further.
 This approach can make the overall picture less intimidating and easier to understand.

 -